Sections of this article.

 Innovative Technology:

 Some watches are revolutionary because of cutting-edge technology.
-The evolution of timepieces from traditional mechanical movements to quartz precision and now to smart functionalities has reshaped the industry.
-Revolutionary watches often introduce groundbreaking mechanisms or materials that redefine accuracy, durability, or functionality.
+The evolution of timepieces from traditional mechanical movements to quartz precision, through digital displays, and now to smart functionalities has reshaped the industry.
+Revolutionary watches often introduce ground-breaking mechanisms or materials that redefine accuracy, durability, or functionality.
 For instance, the introduction of the quartz movement at the end of the 1960s drastically enhanced accuracy and affordability, democratizing precise timekeeping.

 The first publicly available quartz watch being the Seiko Astron (above) at the end of 1969.
 Then several watchmakers showcased their first quartz watches at the Basel Fair in 1970.